jorgebastida/gordon/docs/run_local.rst

     }

-As you can see we have defined a constructor with the following signature ``public String handler(String json_event, Context context)`` which calls our lambda handler after creating a ``EventClass`` instance using the data from the json in ``json_event``.
+As you can see we have defined an adapter with the following signature ``public String handler(String json_event, Context context)`` which calls our lambda handler after creating a ``EventClass`` instance using the data from the json in ``json_event``.

 In a similar way than Python and Javascript lambdas you should keep in mind the limitations of of the ``MockContext`` object that gordon